elastic/curator/README.md

     pip install elasticsearch-curator

 See `curator --help` for usage specifics.

 ### Defaults

-The default values for host, port and prefix are:
+The default values for the following are:

     --host localhost
     --port 9200